dapr/docs/reference/api/service_invocation_api.md

 `http://localhost:3500/v1.0/invoke/mathService.testing/method/api/v1/add`

-In this URI, `testing` is the namespace that `mathService` is running in.
+In this URL, `testing` is the namespace that `mathService` is running in.